openpay-innovations/javasdk/OpenPaySDK/README.md

 4. To update test data , check positive and negative data in folder /testData and update files accordingly.
 5. Correct Order id in file testOrderPositive.txt will be written automatically on successful call of ordersPostTestPositive().
 6. Redirection to URL will be automatically done on payment website and will automatically close after two minutes.
 We can configure this time in merchantConfig.ini file with property chromeDriverRedirectTimeout (add time in milisec)
-7. We can change redirectURL value from merchantConfig.ini as well.
+7. We can change redirectURL value from mappingApiConfig.ini as well.

 ###Generate Test Report